How to Pronounce “Kyi”

 Learning German

 - If you’re moving to Germany, forget what you’ve been told about how everyone speaks English and you don’t need any German.
 You need German to live here comfortably.
 I have okay-ish German, but am definitely not fluent (I would put myself at the A2/B1 level).
 The summer before moving to Bochum, I did a Lingoda Sprint (and I got my money back!).
 This intensive course, combined with living in Germany for the past 4 years has helped me get to an okay-ish level of German.
-However, I work in a fully English-speaking environment and have an international group of friends and colleagues, so is it admittedly difficult to become fluent
+However, I work in a fully English-speaking environment and have an international group of friends and colleagues, so is it admittedly difficult to become fluent.
+Your institute or university will usually offer some free language courses, but these are not enough and sometimes coincide with work time, so I went the self-learning route:

 - Other German-learning resources I found helpful (with content that is interesting, i,e., not stuff for children)